Korunova/space_mc_paper/README.md

 This repository contains the Python code accompanying the manuscript:

-> **SPaCe-MC: Spatially Constrained Monte Carlo Analysis of Single-Particle Diffusion in Stress Granules**
+> **Spatially Constrained Monte Carlo Permutation Test Reveals Diffusion Changes Near Stress Granules**

 The repository implements a complete workflow for: